iWinston/typeorm-plus/docs/select-query-builder.md

     .orWhere("user.lastName = :lastName", { lastName: "Saw" });
 ```

-Will produce following SQL query:
+Will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user WHERE user.firstName = 'Timber' OR user.lastName = 'Saw'
 ```

 You can combine as many `AND` and `OR` expressions as you need.
-If you use `.where` method you'll override all previous set `WHERE` expressions.
+If you use `.where` more than once you'll override all previous `WHERE` expressions.

-Note: be careful with `orWhere` method - if you use complex expressions with both `AND` and `OR` expressions
+Note: be careful with `orWhere` - if you use complex expressions with both `AND` and `OR` expressions
 keep in mind that they are stacked without any pretences.
-Sometimes you'll need to create a where string instead and avoid using `orWhere` method.
+Sometimes you'll need to create a where string instead and avoid using `orWhere`.

 ## Adding `HAVING` expression

-Adding SQL `HAVING` expression is easy as:
+Adding a `HAVING` expression is easy as:

 ```typescript
 createQueryBuilder("user")